Select Page

 Nonstop flights to Phoenix were also added periodically but Sun West discontinued all of its service to Farmington by September, 1984.

-Air Midwest began flights from Farmington to Albuquerque on February 1, 1982 using Swearingen Metroliner aircraft.
+Air Midwest began flights from Farmington to Albuquerque on October 25, 1981, the day that Frontier ended its Albuquerque flights, using Swearingen Metroliner aircraft.
 Service to Phoenix was added for most of the year of 1983.
 The carrier ended all of its Farmington service on January 31, 1986.

 Trans-Colorado Airlines began service to Farmington on February 3, 1986 with flights to Albuquerque and Denver and became a Continental Express affiliate on behalf of Continental Airlines by June of that year.
 The carrier also used Swearingen Metroliner aircraft and, for a short time in April, 1987, Convair 580 aircraft were used on select flights to Albuquerque.
 All service ended on July 31, 1987.